Tired of hanging in Dublin’s pubs?

 Hope you’re not afraid of being brushed by strange hands in the dark.
 And if you’re a risk-taker you may want to sit in seat 13.
 Then you might be chosen to answer 5 scary musical movie questions.
 If you know the answers you’ll win a copy of Bram Stoker’s famous book.
 If you fail, Vincent will kill you.

 Just kidding.
-But that leads us to Dracula all nice and smooth.
+But that leads us all nice and smooth to Dracula.
 As we pass Trinity University, Vincent rattles off numerous authors that were once students at this 420-year-old hall of learning.
 They include Jonathan Swift, Samuel Beckett, Oscar Wilde, and, not least, Bram Stoker.

 So how did the good Mr Stoker conceive of a vicious vampire living in the mountains of Transylvania?
 He had never been there, after all.
 Had some supernatural force presented itself to him?
 In a dream, perhaps?
 Well, no.